 Java containers

-Optimize Java containers with granular visibility
+Optimize Java containers with granular visibility and tailored recommendations

 Java usage visibility